tkalbar/Statistical-Learning-Projects/README.md

 return(dataset_processed)
 ```

-`preProcessCustom` is called on both the training and test datasets.
+The `preProcessCustom` function described above is called on both the training and test datasets.
 Now, we are ready to build our four types of linear models.

-1. Linear regression with all predictors
+- Linear regression with all predictors
 ```r
 model_linear_all = lm(utime ~ (.), data=as.data.frame(pre_processed_train))
 model_linear_all_predict = predict(model_linear_all, newdata=as.data.frame(pre_processed_test))